readthedocs/blog/configuration-file-v2.rst

 **New defaults**,
-we don't merge the values from the web interface, this was generating confusion in our users.
+we don't merge the values from the web interface, because this was confusing our users.
 And this allow us to have some nice defaults without breaking existing projects.

 **More flexible installations**,